renweizhukov/LearningOpenCV/README.md

 ## 19. FlannKnnSavableMatchingM2N

-This executable extends FlannKnnSavableMatching1toN such that it can do the SURF matching of multiple images in a single "match" command.
+This executable extends FlannKnnSavableMatching1toN such that it can do the SURF knnMatching of multiple images in a single "match" command.
 It can also write detailed match results into a yml file.
 Note that the labelled training images need to be stored in the following hierachical tree:

 ```
 train-images